Simon Wiesenthal Center: Founding

 Hier was born and raised in New York City and became an ordained rabbi at the Rabbi Jacob Joseph School.
-At the age of 22 he moved to Vancouver, Canada and became the rabbi of the city's orthodox synagogue.
+At the age of 22 he moved to Vancouver, Canada, and became the rabbi of the city's orthodox synagogue.
 He became friends with the mostly non-Orthodox Belzberg family who would help him fund the Simon Wiesenthal Center.
 In 1977, he moved to Los Angeles and bought a building on Pico Boulevard using a $500,000 donation from Samuel Belzberg which was matched with another half a million from Toronto-based real estate maven Joseph Tannenbaum.

-In the building he founded a yeshiva, a religious Jewish school, today known as Yeshiva University High Schools of Los Angeles, and a small Holocaust museum, with Belzberg as founding chairman.
+In the building he founded a yeshiva, a religious Jewish school, today known as the Yeshiva University High School of Los Angeles, and a small Holocaust museum, with Belzberg as founding chairman.
 Famous Nazi hunter Simon Wiesenthal was convinced to bless the museum with his name.
-Edward Norden, writing for Commentary, dismissed the museum as "a low-tech affair fashioned by and for Jews and holding nothing against the Gentiles back—an outsized portrait of Pius XII was given a prominent place among pictures of those who ‘didn’t care.’
+Edward Norden, writing for Commentary, dismissed the museum as "a low-tech affair fashioned by and for Jews and holding nothing against the Gentiles back—an outsized portrait of Pius XII was given a prominent place among pictures of those who 'didn't care.'
 The message was that Jews have enemies, murderous enemies, and should look out."
 Hier, a skillful fundraiser, networked with the Hollywood célébrité, local politicians, and businessmen and raised large sums of money which he used to expand his operations.